FullByte/FullByte.github.io/docs/fun/watch/movies.md

 - Nightcrawler
 - Rampage (2009)

-### Top 10 Animated
+## Animated movies

+Full list: N/A

+My current favorites:

 - Mutafukaz
-- XXX
+- Werner - gekotzt wird später
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A

-### Top 10 Anime
+## Anime movies

+Full list: N/A

+My current favorites:

 - Ghost in the Shell
 - Spirited Away
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A

-### Top 10 Serien
+## Serien

-- XXX
-- XXX
-- XXX
-- XXX
-- XXX
-- XXX
-- XXX
-- XXX
-- XXX
+Full list: N/A

+My current favorites:

-- XXX
+- N/A

-### Top 10 Cartoons

-- Werner - gekotzt wird später
-- A s
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A
-- XXX
+- N/A

-### Top 10 Stumpfe Action
+## Keep it simple and brutal action movies

+Full list: N/A

+My current favorites:

 - Death Race
 - Hardcore